christophergrant/digital-garden/content/_index.md

 This blog will focus on a few topics, including professional and technical topics like Apache Spark and Linux Foundation Delta Lake, as well as non-professional topics that I am interested in, including art, social theory, and local-first software.

+This blog is living and breathing, and I reserve the right to edit/take down content as I see fit.
+Don't be surprised if a previous post has been completely and seemingly randomly retooled.

 ## About Christopher Grant